oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 In May 2019, Corbin started the programming blog [Unicorn Utterances](https://unicorn-utterances.com).
 Wanting to encourage others to write, they decided to [open-source the project](https://github.com/unicorn-utterances/unicorn-utterances/), including the markdown files that are used to render the blog post contents.

 Around that same time, they were traveling a lot for work.
 While 16" laptops are great for screen real-estate, they're difficult to justify taking out during a plane.
-The sheer size doesn't conduce a good compact writing environment when seats are close and plane-neighbors are closer.
+The sheer size doesn't conduce a good compact writing environment when seats are close and plane neighbors are closer.
 Eventually, Corbin realized that they could use a smaller tablet with a keyboard attachment to make space lesser an issue while writing on the plane.

 However, once they got off the plane, they realized they had to manually transfer the relevant files over to a laptop to push them to the Git repo that the blog was hosted on.
 Further, their iterative writing process was made more difficult without the ability to keep short-term temporary backups that could be rolled-back and managed respectively ala commits.

 It was apparent at the time that what was needed was the full Git support they had on their desktop.

 Unsatisfied with the available alternatives, Corbin took out to make their own.
 With mobile computing getting faster and faster every year, and with more and more people migrating to tablets as a major part of their workflow - it seemed to only make sense.
-We broke ground on GitShark on February 2020.
+We broke ground on GitShark in February 2020.

 <br>